Threat Model Schema

 • An Assumption is made and

-• is optionally applied to a set of general schema objects
+• is optionally applied to an array of general schema objects

 • An Actor is identified that creates data in transit and